-Three core modules and two option modules chosen from a range of topics, plus a dissertation of 15,000 words.
+Three core modules, one compulsory module, and two option modules chosen from a range of topics, plus a dissertation of 15,000 words.

 For details of entry requirements, tuition fees, funding opportunities, English language requirements, disability support, accommodation and how to apply, please consult the School graduate study webpages.
 Detailed course descriptions and information about assessment are available here on the Institute’s graduate study webpages and on the School's graduate study webpages.

 Please note the information in this guide is correct as of November 2023, but the School of Advanced Study, University of London reserves the right to alter or withdraw courses and amend other details without prior notice as required.